 4-H considers the safety and well-being of 4-H youth members its top priority.
 The Youth Safety Reporting System for 4-H in Canada enables leaders, volunteers, and staff to conveniently submit Activity Plan and Incident Report forms directly to their provincial organization.
 The secure system can be accessed from a computer or mobile device without the need for an account.

-Please refer to the reference guides for direction on when to complete an Activity Plan or Incident Report form, and a step by step guide to completing the form.
+Please refer to the reference guides for direction on when to complete an Activity Plan or Incident Report form, and a step-by-step guide to completing the form.
+Detailed instruction is offered during the Youth Safety training.

-Reach out to your provincial organization to learn more about upcoming training opportunities.
-Completing the Youth Safety and Commit to Kids training are requirements of being a trained leader.
+Reach out to your provincial organization to learn more about upcoming in-person and virtual Youth Safety training opportunities.
+To learn more about training, read the Youth Safety Training Overview.

 4-H Canada and provincial 4-H organizations (excluding AJRQ) maintain insurance policies covering the activities of their organizations.
 The Insurance Overview is intended to be a quick reference guide for 4-H Canada and provincial organization staff and boards, and 4-H leaders and volunteers across Canada, regarding the insurance program.